-About: This activity lets students identify which peers will attend the same institution.
-These students make up a cohort.
+About: This activity enables students to identify their peers who will attend the same institution, forming a cohort.
 They can meet and get a head start on building support systems for next year.
 This activity could be part of your school's Senior Signing Day.
 For this activity, "college" includes vocational and career schools, two- and four-year colleges, and universities.